Atari 2600: Decline and redesign

-In addition to third-party game development, Atari also received the first major threat to its hardware dominance from the Colecovision.
-Coleco had a license from Nintendo to develop a version of the smash hit arcade game Donkey Kong (1981), which was bundled with every Colecovision console.
+In addition to third-party game development, Atari also received the first major threat to its hardware dominance from the ColecoVision.
+Coleco had a license from Nintendo to develop a home version of Nintendo's 1981 arcade hit Donkey Kong, which was bundled with every ColecoVision console.
 Coleco gained about 17% of the hardware market in 1982 compared to Atari's 58%.
 With third parties competing for market share, Atari worked to maintain dominance in the market by acquiring licenses for popular arcade games and other properties to make games from.
-Pac-Man has numerous technical and aesthetic flaws, but nevertheless more than 7 million copies were sold.
-Heading into the 1982 holiday shopping season, Atari had placed high sales expectations on E.T. the Extra-Terrestrial, a game programmed in about six weeks.
-Atari produced an estimated four million cartridges, but the game was poorly reviewed, and only about 1.5 million units were sold.
+The 2600 conversion of Pac-Man had numerous technical and aesthetic flaws, but still sold upwards of 7 million copies.
+Heading into the 1982 holiday shopping season, Atari had placed high sales expectations on E.T. the Extra-Terrestrial, a game based on the film of the same name that was programmed in about six weeks.
+Atari produced an estimated four million cartridges of E.T., but the game was poorly reviewed, and only about 1.5 million copies were sold.

-Warner Communications reported weaker results than expected in December 1982 to its shareholders, having expected a 50% year-to-year growth but only obtaining 10–15% due to declining sales at Atari.
-Coupled with the oversaturated home game market, Atari's weakened position led investors to start pulling funds out of video games, beginning a cascade of disastrous effects known as the video game crash of 1983.
-Many of the third-party developers formed prior to 1983 were closed, and Mattel and Coleco left the video game market by 1985.
+In December 1982, Warner Communications issued revised earnings guidance to its shareholders, having expected a 50% year-to-year growth but now only expecting 10–15% due to declining sales at Atari.
+Coupled with the oversaturated home game market, Atari's weakened position led investors to start pulling funds out of video games, beginning a cascade of disastrous effects that would come to be known as the video game crash of 1983.
+Many third-party developers formed prior to 1983 were closed, and Mattel and Coleco both left the video game market by 1985.

-In September 1983, Atari sent 14 truckloads of unsold Atari 2600 cartridges and other equipment to a landfill in the New Mexico desert, later labeled the Atari video game burial.
-Long considered an urban legend that claimed the burial contained millions of unsold cartridges, the site was excavated in 2014, confirming reports from former Atari executives that only about 700,000 cartridges had actually been buried.
+In September 1983, Atari sent 14 truckloads of unsold Atari 2600 cartridges and other equipment to a landfill in the New Mexico desert.
+The event was long considered an urban legend that claimed the burial contained millions of unsold cartridges.
+However, when the site was excavated in 2014, only 700,000 cartridges were revealed to have been buried, confirming reports from former Atari executives.
 Atari reported a $536 million loss for 1983 as a whole, and continued to lose money into 1984, with a $425 million loss reported in the second quarter.
-By mid-1984, software development for the 2600 had essentially stopped except that of Atari and Activision.
+By mid-1984, software development for the 2600 had essentially stopped, except for that of Atari and Activision.